mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Mendix Operator v2.10.1{#2.10.1}

-* We’ve updated components to use the latest dependency versions.
-This update addresses CVE-2021-31525, CVE-2021-33194, CVE-2021-41092, CVE-2021-44716,   CVE-2022-32149, CVE-2022-41717 and CVE-2022-41721.
-These CVEs are unlikely to put Mendix for Private Cloud environments at risk and are mitigated by design.
+* We have updated components to use the latest dependency versions, in order to improve security score ratings for all container images.
-* We switched from UBI 8 Minimal base images to [UBI 8 Micro](https://www.redhat.com/en/blog/introduction-ubi-micro) to reduce the image size and the number of CVEs.
+* We have switched from UBI 8 Minimal base images to [UBI 8 Micro](https://www.redhat.com/en/blog/introduction-ubi-micro).
-* We’ve implemented a feature to use [IAM role authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) when connecting to RDS Postgres databases.
+* We have implemented a feature to use [IAM role authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html) when connecting to RDS Postgres databases.
 This feature depends on an upcoming release of Mendix, and additional documentation will be provided later.

 ### January 19th, 2023